Quezon: Mountains

 Mount Banahaw is a pilgrimage site for some locals who believe the mountain to be holy.
 Although considered an active volcano, hiking has been popular with both religious pilgrims as well as hikers.
 There are two trails to the mountain, both originating from Barangay Kinabuhayan in the town of Dolores.
-The most frequently used trails are the Cristalino and Tatlong Tangke, taking an average of 9 and 5 hours, respectively but both converges at the volcano's summit.
+The most frequently used trails are the Cristalino and Tatlong Tangke, taking an average of 9 and 5 hours, respectively but both converge at the volcano's summit.
 At the peak are viewpoints, labeled as Durungawan I, II, and III, which are the usual destination for pilgrims and hikers.
 However, due to pollution and trash left by these visitors, Mt.
 Banahaw was closed to the public until further notice.